Transpiration: what it is in plant life

 If the amount of water that is absorbed by the plant is harmoniously coordinated with its spending on all of these goals, the water balance of the plant is settled correctly, and the body develops normally.
 Violations of this balance can be situational or prolonged.
 In the process of evolution, many terrestrial plants have learned to cope with short-term fluctuations in the water balance, but long-term disruptions in the water supply and evaporation processes, as a rule, lead to the death of any plant.

-Watch the video: Transpiration In Plants (May 2024).
+Watch the video: Transpiration In Plants (December 2024).